Roller23/Mish/README.md

 - `decode_uri_component(str component) str` – decodes an encoded URI component and returns it.
 - `cors(void)` – enables cross-origin resource sharing for the particular request.
 - `date(str format[, int timestamp])` – returns a formatted string of the current date.
 If the second argument is present, the function uses the specified timestamp instead of the current date.

+### Usage

+All files with the `.ck` extension are treated as scripting files and Mish will attempt to find and execute Ckript code snippets before sending data back to the client.

+Here's an example `.ck` script:

 ## Configuration